Sasikumar00/Sasikumar00/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MERN projects
+- 🔭 I’m currently working on MERN and Django projects
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Django
 - 🤔 I’m looking for help with learning something together
 - 💬 Ask me about anything related to Web Development
 - 📫 How to reach me: